ovh/utask/README.md

 ### Task templates validation

-A JSON-schema file is available to validate the syntax of task templates, it's available in `hack/template-schema.json`.
+A JSON-schema file is available to validate the syntax of task templates and functions, it's available in files `hack/template-schema.json` and `hack/function-schema.json`.

 Validation can be performed at writing time if you are using a modern IDE or editor.